JroLuttringer/wowchemy-publication-awards/README.md

 Adds an "awards" links to the publication widget for wowchemy/hugo websites.

-Simply add the "layouts" folden within your website's folder (i.e., at the same level as "content" and "config").
+Simply add the "layouts" folder within your website's folder (i.e., at the same level as "content" and "config").

 You can then add awards to your publications, by adding